openstack-archive/murano/doc/source/draft/appdev-guide/step_by_step.rst

 Environment class, in its turn, is responsible for the deployment configurations.
 Definition of both classes are located at meta/io.murano folder of murano repository.

-Thus, if you want to have some modifications of ApacheHttpServer, you can set io.murano.apps.apache.ApacheHttpServer in the Extends section of a new Application class:
+Thus, if you want to have some modifications of ApacheHttpServer, you can set com.example.apache.ApacheHttpServer in the Extends section of a new Application class:

 .. code-block:: yaml